m-umar-j/transliteration-rekhta/README.md

 - Solution: Implemented NFC normalization to preserve these critical markers
 ### Computational Resources:

-- Issue: Memory leaks in TensorFlow pipeline on Google Colab
+- Issue: Memory leaks in TensorFlow pipeline on Google Colab, which led to an increase in RAM consumption linearly during training.

 - Solution: Migrated to Kaggle Notebooks with higher GPU and RAM allocation
 ## Future Improvements